Skincare (film): Plot

 The man who came to Hope's salon for sex is revealed to be an actor in Jordan's employ.
 As Hope and Jordan grow closer, she tells him that Angel continues to be a problem, and Jordan promises to deal with it.
 He goes to Angel's salon, but instead of confronting him, he proposes offering his life-coaching services to Angel's clients, which Angel declines.
 Jordan calls Hope and lies about having handled the problem.
 A man breaks into Hope's home, but she pepper sprays him and he flees.
 Hope frantically calls Jordan about the break-in (which she attributes to Angel), ordering Jordan to stay out of it, and shares the details with Armen, who promises to help.
 Meanwhile, a detective shows Hope surveillance footage depicting Jordan slashing her tires.
 Hope now realizes Jordan is the one sabotaging her.
 Armen goes to Angel's house and knocks him out, but trying to drive while injured, Armen is hit by a truck and killed.

 Hope calls Jordan and demands he come to her office immediately.
 Shortly afterward, Jordan calls the police and provides an anonymous tip that Hope was responsible for attacking Angel.
 Hope then goes to Jordan's apartment and confronts him, which leads to a physical fight that ends with Hope striking Jordan's face with a baseball bat.
 That night, Hope finishes applying her makeup as the police arrive at her home and arrest her.
 Jordan is also arrested.
 Angel is shown to have recovered.
 The man who broke into Hope's house reassures Brett that she deleted the recording of their conversation from her phone.
 Hope's segment finally airs on The Brett & Kylie Show, though now dubbing her "the killer facialist".

 Production

-The film was loosely inspired by the case of Dawn DaLuise, who was arrested and later acquitted for a murder-for-hire plot against a rival beauty guru.
+The film was loosely inspired by the case of Dawn DaLuise, who was arrested and later acquitted for a murder-for-hire plot against a rival beauty guru, Gabriel Suarez.
+In response to the movie, DaLuise told CNN that she was "disappointed" not to be consulted during filming, but also praised Banks' performance: "It was a bit of a rollercoaster ride, and it was enjoyable, but it wasn’t fact-based in any real way."

 Cast members were announced in June 2023.
 Filming wrapped before the 2023 Writers Guild of America strike.
 IFC Films acquired the film's distribution rights in June 2024.